Abu Dhabi Indian School Al Wathba

 - Opening date might be April 2014 if talk is to be believed.
 But talk is cheap, and has been going on since 2010.
 We'll believe it when we see it.
 A news report in October 2013 said construction would start by the end of Oct 2013 and the school would be open to primary level classes in April 2014.

-- AlWathba branch email address not supplied, contact email firstname.lastname@example.org is for the main branch in Al Muroor.
+- AlWathba branch contact phone number, email address, not supplied.
+Contact email firstname.lastname@example.org is for the main ADIS branch in Al Muroor.

 - Location in Al Wathba district of Abu Dhabi (Al Wathba City, Bani Yas, Baniyas City), past Khalifa City and MBZ City.
 Vaguely Mussafah (Musaffah) area but not really (see the New Indian School in Mussafa - a different school).
 Location map (source unknown) shown is vague and might not be correct but is provided as an indication of the general area.
 According to job advertisements in January 2014, ADIS branch location is Al Wathba South.
 Correct location map and route details not supplied by ADIS.